Talking Voice vs. Singing Voice

-Talking Voice vs. Singing Voice is an album by the band Starflyer 59, released in 2005.
+Talking Voice vs. Singing Voice is the ninth studio album by alternative rock band Starflyer 59.
+It was released on April 12, 2005 by Tooth & Nail Records.

 Its sound is very different from the band's early work, which was characterized by loud guitars and a "wall of sound."
 The album includes string arrangements on several tracks and a trumpet on the song "Easy Street."
 Most of the album has a relaxed attitude, except for the song "Good Sons," which has an upbeat, dance-like sound.

 Critical reception

 Exclaim! wrote: "Making above average, semplice rock for 12 years, Starflyer 59 haven't really changed much."
 Paste wrote that "the vocal monotony truly is a shame because [Jason] Martin’s compositions are often warmly seductive."